babybuddy/babybuddy/README.md

 ### AWS Elastic Beanstalk

-A basic [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) configuration is provided in `.ebextensions\babybuddy.config`.
+A basic [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) configuration is provided in `.ebextensions/babybuddy.config`.
 The steps below are a rough guide to deployment.
 See [Working with Python](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-apps.html) for detailed information.